dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ## Overview

-The focus of this work is an input block containing a pre-ordered sequence of transactions tx-1, tx-2, ..., tx-n.
+The focus of this work is an input block containing a pre-ordered sequence of transactions TX1, TX2, ..., TXn.
 Transactions consist of smart-contract code that reads and writes to shared memory.

-An example serving as a running example throughout this post is a block B consisting of ten transactions tx-1, tx-2, ..., tx-10, tx-j reading from mememory location M[j mod 3] and writing to location M[j mod 4]:
+An example serving as a running example throughout this post is a block B consisting of ten transactions TX1, TX2, ..., TX10, TXj reading from mememory location M[j mod 3] and writing to location M[j mod 4]:

 ```
-tx-j:
+TXj:
 {
     if (read M[j mod 3] > 0)
         M[j mod 4] := M[j mod 3] + 1